 Length: 33 miles | 53 km

 Best Views: There are 30 official viewpoints along this drive.
 Each one offering a stunning view of the lake below and the little island in the middle which is called Wizard Island and is the volcanic cinder cone.

 Road Closures: In the winter, the park receives an average of 42 feet of snow per year.
 The park is beautiful, but the north entrance road and Rim Drive are closed to wheeled vehicles from the first big snowstorm (usually sometime in October).
 The West Rime Drive typically opens sometime between mid-May and the end of June and the East Rim Drive usually remains closed until mid-June to late July (depending on snow).

-Insider Tip: The road is narrow and winding. if you’d prefer not to drive it yourself, from July to mid-September, you can take a trolley tour around the entire drive.
-You can also book a guided day trip from Bend, where you stop at several of the viewpoints and the Visitor Center and learn all about the lake along the way.
-Book a Guided Day Trip to Crater Lake here.
+Insider Tip: The road is narrow and winding.
+If you’d prefer not to drive it yourself, from July to mid-September, you can take a trolley tour around the entire drive.

 Driven by Jenny from Limitless Hiker

 Trail Ridge Road | Rocky Mountain National Park